tomcastleman/laravel-memcached-plus/README.md

 # laravel-memcached-plus

+_Update_: I have submitted 2 PRs to [laravel/framework](https://github.com/laravel/framework) to integrate this package in to Laravel, [#7987 to add the Memcached features](https://github.com/laravel/framework/pull/7987) and [#7988 for the Session enhancement](https://github.com/laravel/framework/pull/7988).

 Integrating with cloud memcached services such as [MemCachier](https://www.memcachier.com/) and [memcached cloud](https://redislabs.com/memcached-cloud) can require memcached features not available with the built-in [Laravel 5 Cache](http://laravel.com/docs/5.0/cache) memcached driver.